One of the administrators will look at your profile to

 the content.
 In keeping with this, please do not post content to

-the group that requires its members to sign-up to access the
+the group that contains promotions for 3rd party products or requires members to sign-up to access the

 content either through a pay wall or an emailing list.